Parskatt/DKM/README.md

 Then run (if you don't already have hpatches downloaded) `` bash scripts/download_hpatches.sh``
+### Yfcc100m (OANet Split)
+We use the split introduced by OANet, this split can be found from e.g. https://github.com/PruneTruong/DenseMatching
+### Megadepth (LoFTR Split)
+Currently we do not support the LoFTR split, as we trained on one of the scenes used there.
+Future releases may support this split, stay tuned.
+### Scannet (SuperGlue Split)
+We use the same split of scannet as superglue.
+LoFTR provides the split here: https://drive.google.com/drive/folders/1nTkK1485FuwqA0DbZrK2Cl0WnXadUZdc

 ## Evaluation
+Here we provide approximate performance numbers for DKM using this codebase.
+Note that the randomness involved in geometry estimation means that the numbers are not exact. (+- 0.5 typically)
 ### HPatches
 To evaluate on HPatches Homography Estimation, run: